Xakkusu/hangman-game/README.md

 ### Input Testing
 As shown in the feature section above all input fields were manually tested by me and returned the correct output depending if the input was valid or not.
 All input fields only accepted the type of data that is needed to advance in the code to the next step.
-This has been tested in Gitpod IDF environment and on the deployed website.
+This has been tested in the Gitpod IDE environment and on the deployed website.

 ### Browser Testing